-The International Intellectual Property Association (IIPA) estimates 2002 industry losses in Malaysia due to piracy at \$240 million.
-IIPA estimates 2002 piracy rates at 68 percent for business software, 70 percent for music, and 75 percent for movies.
-Malaysia has been on the Special 301 Watch List since October 2001 for its failure to substantially reduce pirated optical disc production and export.
+The International Intellectual Property Association (IIPA) estimates 2004 industry losses in Malaysia due to piracy at \$188 million.
+IIPA estimates 2004 piracy rates at 63 percent for business software, 52 percent for music, and 50 percent for movies.
+Malaysia has remained on the Special 301 Watch List since October 2001, in particular due to its failure to substantially reduce pirated optical disc production and export.